gshipley/summitlab14/Chapters/03-Installation.md

 For the *named_ip_addr* setting, use the 209.x.x.x address for *host2* that was provided to you by your instructor.
 We use the *node_ip_addr* setting to tell the installation script to configure this OpenShift node host to use its public-facing IP address when it configures routing rules for user applications.

 ### Executing *openshift.sh* ###

-**Tip:** It is recommended to log the output of *openshift.sh* using a utility such as GNU Screen.
-If you are not already in a GNU Screen session, use the following command to start a new session with logging enabled:

-	# screen -L

-You can continue this lab and subsequent labs within this GNU Screen session.

 Before we execute the command to run installation script, let's set the *host1* and *host2* environment variables as we did on the broker host: